Best practices for spam control with Symantec Messaging Gateway appliances.

 for more information on these subjects please see:

-Try to use the "reject" action instead of "delete" or "defer" when possible.
+Try to use the "reject" action instead of "drop" or "defer" when possible.

 Enable Connection Classification.